elephantscale/ML-learning-path/python-data-analysis/viz-1__viz-intro.md

 After completing the exercises below, you should be comfortable with

-- Creating visualizations using matplot and seaborn
+* Creating visualizations using matplot and seaborn
+* What is the difference between Seaborn vs Matplotlib?

 ## Exercises